 ● A 70-question assessment designed to help you identify 12 triggers of sexual sin.

 ● A results chart that reveals your guard level for each trigger.

 ● Detailed explanations of each trigger, along with specific suggestions and advice for fortifying each vulnerability.

-Begin crafting your custom strategy right now by purchasing your workbook here.
+Begin crafting your custom strategy right now by purchasing my book here.

 Leave A Comment